open-cluster-management-io/policy-collection/README.md

 # Policy Collection
 A collection of policy examples for Open Cluster Management

+**NOTE:** _The `master` branch has been deprecated in favor of `main` as the primary branch and will be removed after May 31, 2021.
+Please update any configurations or subscriptions accordingly._

 ## Repo structure
 This repo hosts policies for Open Cluster Management.
 You can find policies from the following folders: